SelfHealingMapsProject/Extended-topological-relations-for-line-objects/readme.md

 # Extended topological relations for line objects

 This repository contains SQL functions which enable the extended topological relations for line objects to be computed.
-These relations extend on the 9-intersection model in order to show if the relations of the line object with other objects are symmetrical (i.e. present on both sides) or not.
+These relations extend on the 9 Intersection Model (9IM) in order to show if the relations of the line object with other objects are symmetrical (i.e. present on both sides) or not.

 ## Examples